Frequently asked questions on visas (FAQ)

 Spouses and minor children of German nationals and EU/EWR citizens as well as parents of German minor children and minor children of EU/EWR citizens are exempt from the visa fee for all visa categories when travelling with the German national, EU/EWR citizen or rejoining him/her in the Schengen area.

-Please note that no third party is entitled to request payment in connection with a visa application for Germany other than the Embassy in Kuwait itself and "Al Qabas Assurex" on behalf of the Embassy.
-All necessary application forms are available to download on this homepage and on the homepage of Al Qabas Assurex free of charge.
+The German Embassy in no way cooperates with any other party or individuals or endorses their actions.
+Please note that no third party is entitled to request payment in connection with a visa application for Germany other than the Embassy in Kuwait itself and VFS Global Kuwait on behalf of the Embassy.
+All necessary application forms and check lists are available to download on this homepage and on the homepage of VFS Global Kuwait free of Charge.

 Visa fees of a rejected or withdrawn visa application are not refundable.

-Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can contact the Embassy as follows:
+Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can Contact the visa and consular section

 Phone: Sunday to Thursday 08:00 – 11.00 a.m. on Tel.
 96054084 (telephone call service only / no SMS or WhatsApp).